tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 The Heroku SDK is actually operated by PubNub and includes a Ruby, Java, Node JS, Python, and PHP SDK.
 If you look at, for example, the [Python SDK documentation](https://devcenter.heroku.com/articles/pubnub#python-sdk-documentation), you see links to Getting Started, Tutorials, and API reference.

 As I mentioned earlier, it's unlikely that you'll be able to contribute significantly to either writing or reviewing the SDK documentation unless you're somewhat familiar with the language.
 Development groups usually don't expect technical writers to be conversant in half a dozen languages.
 More likely, you'll be reliant on engineers who are conversant in these languages and frameworks to author this content.
-But doing so will require you to interact skillfully with engineers and be somewhat familiar with programming lingo and concepts.
+But doing so will require you to interact skillfully with engineers and be somewhat familiar with programming jargon and concepts.

-If engineers tell you that users should know X, don't simply submit to their judgment out of ignorance with the language.
+If engineers tell you that users should know X, don't just submit to their judgment out of ignorance with the language.
 Instead, find some developers in that language (even internal engineers in other groups) to test the documentation against.
-If those users push back and say they need more detail, you can then interface with the engineering team to provide it.
+If those users push back and say they need more detail, you can interface with the engineering team to provide it.

 Without more familiarity with the language of the SDK, technical writers act more as mediators between the engineering authors and the engineering users.
 Technical writers identify and fill gaps in the documentation, and they often manage the publishing and distribution of the docs.
 But the content itself might be too technical for most technical writers to play a content authoring role.
 (I explored this topic in depth in an essay in my Simplifying Complexity series called [Be both a generalist and specialist through your technical acuity](https://idratherbewriting.com/simplifying-complexity/both-a-generalist-and-specialist-through-technical-acuity.html).)